 You don't want to get up at stupid-o-clock and burn out too early.
 But, you should set yourself an alarm for a sensible time and aim to start work at around 9am.

 After all, you can nap all you want after the exam!

 Choose the right place to work

-Think of every possibility – you might have only used those erasable highlighters once, but if you leave them, you'll probably need them.
+Think of every possibility.
+You might have only used those erasable highlighters once, but if you leave them, you'll probably need them.

 Create a plan before you start

 Spend half an hour working out what topics you need to cover and allotting chunks of time for each bit.
 It might seem like a waste of valuable revision time, but trust us – it'll save you much more time in the long run.

 Refrain from panicking

 When doing last-minute revision, try not to panic.